gaborbernat/algo-notes/problem_solutions/knapsack_problem.md

 A recursion with pruning branches solution might be enough in many situations, but we want better, don't we?

-What if we abondon recursion and use loop to solve the problem?
+What if we abandon recursion and use loop to solve the problem?
 Yes, by doing this we will get a classical DP solution.

 ## DP solution